Paul, August 18, 2009

 It’s better to use a whole grain flour like rye or whole wheat as the outer shell of the grains is in the flour and therefore offer a much, much higher count of the beasties we want to cultivate.
 There is still some of this culture in unbleached white flour although the process removes the outer grain shell.
 Bleached flour will have processed even more of the beasties off.
 So give yourself – and your starter – a head start and use a whole grain flour.
 You only need six tablespoons so a small bag will be plenty or if you have a bulk section at the grocery store, pick up a half cup or so of rye or whole wheat (rye is slightly better).

 As you can see, both of our jars here are well lidded at all times save for adding liquid and flour, any yeast and lactobacilli we cultivate will be from what was already present on/in the flour.
-Granted, this isn’t an hermetically sealed science lab with autoclaved tools and equipment, but it’s close enough.
+Granted, this isn’t an hermetically sealed science lab with autoclaved tools and equipment, but it’s close enough and it certainly isn’t uncovered bowls sitting by the open windowsill.

 So now you’ll know that when someone says they “caught” some wild yeast in their kitchen, it’s actually more a myth than anything else.